Chandrahasd/OKGIT/README.md

 ![](https://github.com/chandrahasd/OKGIT/blob/main/arch_okgit_camera_ready.png)

 ## Description
   The code is based on [CaRE](https://github.com/malllabiisc/CaRE) and [LAMA](https://github.com/facebookresearch/LAMA).
 The datasets used in this work can be found [here](https://github.com/malllabiisc/CaRE/tree/master/Data).
-The pre-trained language models (BERT-base, BERT-large, RoBERTa) used in the paper can be found [here](https://huggingface.co/models).
+The pre-trained language models (BERT-base, BERT-large, and RoBERTa) used in the paper can be found [here](https://huggingface.co/models).